| I'm relatively new to machining. It's something I've always

 In fact I traded it for a 7x12 horizontal/vertical bandsaw which has come in

+quite handy!
 I've learned a lot with the JET and enjoy using it but I hope to

 eventually trade up again.
 In the meantime I've done a couple of mods to